jarviscanada/jarvis_data_eng_HumzaAfzal/linux_sql/README.md

 ```

 # Implementation
-A docker container is created wtih a PostgreSQL image in order to run an instance of the database.
+A docker container is created with a PostgreSQL image to run an instance of the database.
 The bash script psql_docker.sh achieves this.
-After the database is setup the ddl.sql file is run in order to set up the tables properly in the database.
-After this, the two bash scripts are run, host_info.sh first in order to collect the hardware specifications of the machine it was run on. host_usage.info is run after in order to collect usage data of the machine.
-In order to automate this procress a crontab job is added to make the script run by itself every minute.
+After the database is set up the ddl.sql file is run to set up the tables properly in the database.
+After this, the two bash scripts are run, host_info.sh first to collect the hardware specifications of the machine it was run on. host_usage.info is run after to collect usage data of the machine.
+To automate this process a crontab job is added to make the script run by itself every minute.

 ## Architecture
 ![ArchitectureDiagram](./assets/ArchitectureDiagram.png)
 ## Scripts
 - psql_docker.sh\
-    Used to start, stop or create a PostgreSQL docker container on localhost on port 5432 named host_agent.
+    Used to start, stop or create a PostgreSQL Docker container on localhost on port 5432 named host_agent.
     ```
     # Usage
     ./linux_sql/scripts/psql_docker.sh <start | stop | create> [db_username] [db_password]
     ```
     db_username and db_password are only required if using the create command
 - host_info.sh\
-    Used to collect host information, particularly hostname, CPU number, CPU architecture, CPU mhz, l2 cache, total memory and a timestamp of the data collection.
+    Used to collect host information, particularly hostname, CPU number, CPU architecture, CPU mhz, l2 cache, total memory, and a timestamp of the data collection.
     ```
     # Usage
     ./linux_sql/scripts/host_info.sh host port db_name db_username db_password
     ```
-    Default values of host, port and db_name are localhost, 5432, and host_agent respectively. db_username and db_password are the values user specified when creating the docker container using the psql_docker.sh file.
+    Default values of the host, port, and db_name are localhost, 5432, and host_agent respectively. db_username and db_password are the values that the user specified when creating the docker container using the psql_docker.sh file.
 - host_usage.sh\
-    Used to collect host usage information, particularly free memory, idle CPU percentage, kernel CPU usage, disk space used and disk IO.
+    Used to collect host usage information, particularly free memory, idle CPU percentage, kernel CPU usage, disk space used, and disk IO.
     ```
     # Usage:
     ./linux_sql/scripts/host_usage.sh host port db_name db_username db_password
     ```
-    Default values of host, port and db_name are localhost, 5432, and host_agent respectively. db_username and db_password are the values user specified when creating the docker container using the psql_docker.sh file.
+    Default values of the host, port, and db_name are localhost, 5432, and host_agent respectively. db_username and db_password are the values that the user specified when creating the docker container using the psql_docker.sh file.
 - crontab\
     Used to automate collecting host usage information every minute.
     ```